 Is the Price Right?

 Price is the one component of the marketing mix that has a direct and straight path to the bottom line.
 Most of us never really know if our price is right.
-When clients start implement a pricing action, there are five big pushbacks:
+There are five big pushbacks when client start to implement a pricing action:

 - “Our customers are just price sensitive and will not accept a price increase from us without looking at our competitors.”